+This course is equivalent to VFP 311.
 This course is designed to introduce students to the art of film and its early history.
 It will cover major trends, methods and issues in theatrical film history up to the Hollywood cinema of the 1950's.